 Candidates applying for the Diploma part of the programme should normally have a final grade of 1-9 (60%-65%) at the Certificate level in order to be considered for this part of the programme.
 Applicants not meeting this criterion but with significant post qualification experience will be considered with a supporting reference.

-If you cannot commit to 20 hours of study per week or do not hold a degree you may be interested in our alternative Level 5 Teaching Diploma in Strategic Teaching Support for Dyslexia and Literacy (DADIP61) CPD Pathway or Fast-Track graduate routes
+If you cannot commit to 15 notional hours per week (rising to 20 hours during the teaching practicum and at points in other modules when key formative and summative tasks are being undertaken) or do not hold a degree you may be interested in our alternative Level 5 Diploma in Specialist Teaching for Literacy-Related Difficulties (DIST) CPD Pathway or graduate routes

 Are there any live tutorials?